TZstatsADS/Fall2019-proj3-sec1--grp5/README.md

 Kangkang Zhang developed the Feature Extraction algorithm and worked on the SVM model.
 She also tuned the hyperparameters of the SVM model.

 Na Zhuo developed the Random Forest model and tuned the hyperparameters of this model.
+She also tried the baseline model on R.